JiahaoShen0510/JiahaoShen0510/README.md

 ## Education History: King's College London (2021.5-present)
-Currently pursuing the Postgraduate studies of International Affairs: Cyber Security and World History & Philosophy (Master of Arts) at King's College London.
+Currently pursuing the Postgraduate studies of International Affairs: Cyber Security and World History & Philosophy at King's College London.
 The studies are expected to be the symbol of culmination of my education journey.

 Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Big Data Impacts on Political and Societal Structures.